RonyFrancis/shakesearch/README.md

 # ShakeSearch

-Welcome to the Pulley Shakesearch Take-home Challenge!
-In this repository, you'll find a simple web app that allows a user to search for a text string in the complete works of Shakespeare.
+ShakeSearch is a simple web application to display William Shakespeare plays based on the users search query.

-You can see a live version of the app at https://pulley-shakesearch.herokuapp.com/.
+You can see a live version of the app at https://shakesearch-rony.herokuapp.com/.
 Try searching for "Hamlet" to display a set of results.

-In it's current state, however, the app is just a rough prototype.
-The search is case sensitive, the results are difficult to read, and the search is limited to exact matches.

-## Your Mission
+## My Mission

 Improve the search backend.
 Think about the problem from the user's perspective and prioritize your changes according to what you think is most useful.

+## My Changes
+1. Changed the output to show the entire play based on query rather than sentences containing the query.
+2. Made the search query to be case-insensitive for better user experience
+3. Output is shown in a more structured manner

+## Future Changes
+### Frontend Changes
+1. Better frontend ui
+2. Remove "," that is coming from the frontend
+3. Autocomplete for user

+### Backend Changes
+1. Average time for response is 1.5 sec.
+It can be deceased using caching
+2. Pagination to improve response Time
+3. Better test coverage
+4. Better code structuring

 ## Submission

-1. Fork this repository and send us a link to your fork after pushing your changes.
-2. Heroku hosting - The project includes a Heroku Procfile and, in its current state, can be deployed easily on Heroku's free tier.
-3. In your submission, share with us what changes you made and how you would prioritize changes if you had more time.
+1. I forked this repo at about 11 am IST and finished it by 5.
+It took me about 6 hours to complete it.